-If necessary, perform a software update; refer to page 156.
+If necessary, carry out a software update, refer to page 159.
 Device could not be paired or connected.

 - Do the Bluetooth passkeys on the device and vehicle match?
-Enter the same passkey on the device and via the onboard computer. - Is the passkey input taking longer than30 seconds?
+Enter the same passkey on the device and via the onboard computer. - A multi-digit passkey may be required. - Is the passkey input taking longer than 30 seconds?
 Repeat the pairing procedure. - Are too many Bluetooth devices connected to the device or to the vehicle?
 If necessary, delete the connections with other devices. - Is the mobile phone in power economy mode or does it only have a small amount of battery charge remaining?
 Charge the mobile phone in the snap-in adapter or via a charging cable. - Depending on the mobile phone, it may only be possible to connect one device to the vehicle.
 Unpair the connected device from the vehicle and only pair and connect one device. - Is the device no longer responding?
 Switch the device off and back on again. - Repeat the pairing procedure.